udecode/dotai/README.md

 - [v0.dev](https://v0.dev/) is a tool for generating React components from screenshots and chat.
 Currently, they don't have a Cursor plugin, so you can use [v0](v0/v0.md) bridging prompt.
 - [v0.md](v0/v0.md): Guide for using v0.dev to generate component ideas and prompts

+## Rules of AI

+[Rules](rules) contains rules for default AI behavior and interaction.
+These rules are meant to be added to the global "Rules of AI" setting.

 ## Contributing

 This is an open-source template.
 Contributions are welcome!
 Please add a changelog entry with your contribution.